COSD-PANDA/seaboard/src/_datasets/police-ripa-search-basis.md

 <!--more-->

-The file contains one row per search per person stopped by Police, if a search occurred.
-Police may have conducted multiple searches per person stopped, or no searches.
+The file contains one row for each reason a search was conducted per person stopped by police, if a search occurred.
+Police may not have conducted any searches during a stop, or police may have had more than one reason to search a stopped person and/or the person's property.
 The person stopped is uniquely identified in the `pid` field, and the stop is uniquely identified in the `stop_id` field.
 These two fields can be used to join this dataset to the other RIPA datasets available at the following links:

 {% include ripa-list.html %}